-- Document in a CHRP CPD Log qualifying professional development activities in at least two categories, which you have completed during the three (3) year recertification period.
+- Document in a CPHR CPD Log qualifying professional development activities in at least two categories, which you have completed during the three (3) year recertification period.
 All submissions must be typed within the log.
 Handwritten submissions are not permitted.

 - Submit the completed log to HRANB along with a current copy of your resume.

 NOTE: You must keep a copy of your receipts and supporting documentation for all activities for which you are claiming credit as part of your recertification for a period of 18 months.
 This supplementary information will be required if your application is selected for an audit however should not be sent with your log.*

 Starting in 2015, the Continuing Professional Development (CPD) log will be the only log in use.

 IMPORTANT - What Is Required in the Log